 3.6.4 Open-ended Questions

 Section D consists of open ended questions and the respondents are to elaborate on the topic, providing further in-depth insight from various perspectives on this topic.
-The researcher gave the respondent the option to participate in an additional interview that provided the opportunity to elaborate and explain their individual perspectives of the topic and related concepts.
+The researcher provided respondents the option to participate in an additional interview that provided the opportunity to elaborate and explain their individual perspectives of the topic and related concepts.

-Population, Sample and sampling method
+Population, Sample and Sampling Method

 A list of respondents was identified by contacting various professional practices involved in high density residential projects in the study area.
-The research objectives were publicised to the possible respondents, through an email and a follow up telephone call.
-Appointments with the respondents, who provided a positive response to the request to participate, were made to conduct face to face, semi-structured interviews.
+The research objectives were publicised to the possible respondents in an email and a follow up telephone call.
+Appointments were made to conduct face to face, semi-structured interviews with respondents who provided positive responses to the request to participate.
 Alternatively, the respondents returned their replies via e-mail according to their preference.
 Consent was affirmed on paper before any interview commenced.
 A list of conversational themes was compiled that introduced the open questions in the questionnaire.
-Interviews were transcribed and respondents’ organisations and projects will remain anonymous.
+Interviews were transcribed and respondents’ organisations and projects shall remain anonymous.

-A small sample of team members were used due to practical, budget and time constraints.
+A small sample of team members was used due to practical, budget and time constraints.
 Access was difficult to obtain but once achieved the cases were easily identified.
 A non-probable, self-selecting, volunteering technique was implemented amongst development team members of high-density private residential developments based in Northern Johannesburg (Creswell, 2009).
 Team members consisted of developers, quantity surveyors, architects, project managers, engineers and landscape architects.

-Data analysis and interpretation
+Data Analysis and Interpretation

 The data received was well grouped with few outliers; hence the mean was used as a central tendency measure to condense data sets to single representative values, facilitating comparison between sets.

 Qualitative content analysis was also used to analyse and categorise results.
 The study is qualitative and exploratory and no statistical inferences were made from the data and the sample was not able to proportionally represent the population.
-Qualitative content analysis was used to analyse and categorise non- standardized responses.
+Qualitative content analysis was used to analyse and categorise non- standardised responses.
 Qualitative data collection and analysis is interrelated and interactive in nature (Elo et al., 2014).
 The interpretation and analysis of data happened simultaneously to the collection and interview process.
 The data was based on meanings expressed in words and analysis conducted through conceptualisation.
 The collection of data resulted in non-standardised data classification categories.
 The data was verified by the researcher and qualitative content analysis was used to sort and analyse it by category (Kohlbacher, 2006).

-Validity and reliability
+Validity and Reliability

-Reliability: According to Nahid (2003) reliability of qualitative studies refer to (1) the degree to which a measurement, given repeatedly, remains the same (2) the stability of a measurement over time; and (3) the similarity of measurements within a given time period.
+Reliability: According to Nahid (2003) reliability of qualitative studies refers to (1) the degree to which a measurement, given repeatedly, remains the same; (2) the stability of a measurement over time; and (3) the similarity of measurements within a given time period.
 The interviews should be conducted in such a manner that alternative researchers would reveal similar information in similar time periods.
 Noble & Smith (2015) argues that qualitative research is frequently criticised for lacking scientific rigour with poor justification of the methods adopted, lack of transparency in the analytical procedures and the findings being merely a collection of personal opinions subject to researcher bias.
 Demonstrating scientific rigor is thus essential to achieve reliability.